 Note: A wildcard character ("*") can't be used in filters as a prefix or suffix to represent any character.

-For more information, including a list of characters to avoid, see Object Key Naming Guidelines.
+For more information, see Object Key Naming Guidelines.

-Your Lambda function's resource-based policy must allow the specific Amazon S3 bucket to invoke the function.
-When you add a new event notification using the Amazon S3 console, these permissions are automatically added to that policy.
+Your Lambda function's resource-based policy must allow the Amazon S3 bucket to invoke your function.
+When you add a new event notification using the Amazon S3 console, these permissions are added to that policy automatically.

-However, Amazon S3 event notifications can still fail to invoke your function as expected later if you removed the permissions at some point.
+Note: Adding a new event notification using put-bucket-notification-configuration in the AWS CLI doesn't update the Lambda function policy.
+However, Amazon S3 event notifications can still fail to invoke your function later if you remove the permissions.

 Check the policy to confirm that it has the required permissions, and add them if needed.
-For how to add the required permissions, see Why do I get the error "Unable to validate the following destination configurations" when creating an Amazon S3 event notification to trigger my Lambda function?
+For more information, see Why do I get the error "Unable to validate the following destination configurations" when creating an Amazon S3 event notification to trigger my Lambda function?